gexxxter/coinHiveMiner/README.md

 ![Screenshot latest release](https://user-images.githubusercontent.com/9130981/30785631-20366b26-a16a-11e7-8efb-dc7f403b1050.png)

 # Donations
-If you liked it und you want to buy me a beer, you can do so by sending monero to the walllet address below.
+If you liked the project and you want to buy me a beer, you can do so by sending monero to the walllet address below.
 All monero recieved on this wallet will be transformed into beer.

 **Monero wallet**: